 Most work on formalizing goals only deals with static goal semantics and not their dynamics.
-In this section, we formalize goals or desires with different priorities which we call prioritized goals (p-goals, henceforth).
+There are two main categories of motivational attitudes, namely goal [1, 17] (AKA choice [2], wish [10] or preference), and intention.
+While goals are sometimes allowed to be inconsistent [10], intentions are mostly required to be consistent.
+Another difference is that agents are committed to their intentions, but not necessarily to their goals [10].
+Intention is sometimes primitive [17, 3] and sometimes a defined concept, specified in terms of goals [1, 2, 4].
+In this section, we formalize goals or desires with different priorities, which we call prioritized goals (p-goals, henceforth).
 These p-goals are not required to be mutually consistent and need not be actively pursued by the agent.
 In terms of these, we define the consistent set of chosen goals or intentions (c-goals, henceforth) that the agent is committed to.
-In Section 5, we formalize goal dynamics by providing a SSA for p-goals.
+In the next section, we formalize goal dynamics by providing a SSA for p-goals.
 The agent's c-goals are automatically updated when her p-goals change.
+We deal with subgoals and their dynamics in Section 6.

 Not all of the agent's goals are equally important to her.
 Thus, it is useful to support a priority ordering over goals.
 This information can be used to decide which of the agent's c-goals should no longer be actively pursued in case they become mutually inconsistent.
-We specify each p-goal by its own accessibility relation/fluent G. A path p is G-accessible at priority level n in situation s (denoted by G(p, n, s)) iff the goal of the agent at level n is satisfied over this path and if it starts with a situation that has the same action history as s.
-The latter requirement ensures that the agent's p-goalaccessible paths reflect the actions that have been performed so far.
+Following [6], we specify each p-goal by its own accessibility relation/fluent G. A path p is G-accessible at priority level n in situation s (denoted by G(p, n, s)) if all the goals of the agent at level n are satisfied over this path and if it starts with a situation that has the same history (in terms of the actions performed so far) as s.
+The latter requirement ensures that the agent's p-goal-accessible paths reflect the actions that have been performed so far.
 A smaller n represents higher priority, and the highest priority level is 0.
-Thus here we assume that the set of p-goals are totally ordered according to priority (given a priority level, the agent can have only one goal at that level, possibly a complex one, e.g. a conjunctive goal).
-We say that an agent has the p-goal that $\phi$ at level n in situation s iff $\phi$ holds over all paths that are G-accessible at n in s:
+Thus in this framework, we assume that the set of p-goals are totally ordered according to priority.
+We say that an agent has the p-goal that φ at level n in situation s iff φ holds over all paths that are G-accessible at n in s:

-$\operatorname{PGoal}(\phi, n, s) \stackrel{\text{def}}{=} \forall p. \ G(p, n, s) \supset \phi(p).$
+$$PGoal(\phi, n, s) \stackrel{\text{def}}{=} \forall p.
+G(p, n, s) \supset \phi(p).$$